In this post

 “At times it can be difficult to dedicate money to specific areas where they’re helpful but not always top of mind (such as health and fitness) so having a benefit with a monthly expiration dedicated to this area in my life helps me better prioritize my spending for each month.”

-3. They’re easy to understand and use
+3. LSAs are easy to use and understand

 Benefits engagement often suffers because it’s too challenging to understand what benefits are available to you and how to access them.
 With a lifestyle spending account, employees don’t have to navigate multiple point solutions or platforms to access their benefits.
 Instead, they use a single account for a variety of spending needs.
 With a card-first approach like Benepass, employees also don’t have to go through the confusing and burdensome process of uploading receipts and waiting for reimbursements.